blrchen/azure-speed-test/README.md

 ## Setup local development environment
 To run the code locally you will need:
-* Visual Studio 2017.3 or higher
+* Visual Studio 2019
 * Azure storage accounts for speed testing

 ### Steps
+1. Open a command line window, go to src\AzureSpeed.Web.App, run **npm install**
-1. Open PowerShell prompt and go to deployment folder, run ProvisionStorageAccounts.ps1 in PowerShell commnad line window to create Azure storage accounts.
+2. Open PowerShell prompt and go to scripts\provision folder, run ProvisionStorageAccounts.ps1, this will provision Azure storage accounts in every regions in target subscription.
-2. Update **AzureSpeed.Web.App\Data\settings.json** with storage accounts and keys created in step #1
+3. Run CreateCommonJson.ps1 and replace **AzureSpeed.Web.App\Data\settings.json** with outputed **common.json** file
-3. Run AzureSpeed.AdminConsole.exe to initialize storage accounts, this tool will take care of everything needs for a storage account to run speed test
+4. Run AzureSpeed.AdminConsole.exe to initialize storage accounts, this tool will take care of everything needs for a storage account to run speed test
     * Enable CORS
     * Create containers
     * Create a callback.js used for latency test
     * Upload a 100MB dummy file for download speed test (Test file can be downloaded from http://www.azurespeed.com/Azure/Download)
-5. Open **AzureSpeed.sln** in **Visual Studio 2017**
+5. Open **AzureSpeed.sln** in **Visual Studio 2019**
 6. Updated below files with storage accounts created in step #1
     - **AzureSpeed.Web.App\wwwroot\js\azurespeed\common.js**
-6. You are all set now, enjoy coding!
+7. You are all set now, enjoy coding!

+## Add a new region
+1. Run CreateSettingsJson.ps1
+2. Run CreateCommonJson.ps1

 ## Built on
 * [ASP.NET Core](https://github.com/aspnet/home)